SyedMuzamilM/blog/src/content/blog/binary-representation-of-negative-numbers.md

 In the previous article, I introduced you to the Binary Number system.
 If you have not read that article [click here](https://www.blackkalu.com/blog/introduction-to-binary-numbers).
 In that article, I introduced binary numbers, the conversion of decimal and binary numbers, and talked about some applications of the binary number system.
 I didn’t talk about how negative numbers are represented in the binary number system, that is what I am going to explain in this article.

-Since [binary numbers](https://www.blackkalu.com/blgo/introduction-to-binary-numbers) can have only two digits/symbols either 0 or 1, so it is not possible to add minus or plus symbol in front on a binary number.
+Since [binary numbers](https://www.blackkalu.com/blgo/introduction-to-binary-numbers) can have only two digits/symbols either 0 or 1,it is not possible to add minus or plus symbol in front of a binary number.

 In a decimal number, we add a minus symbol in front of a number if it is negative.
 In computer systems, we represent a negative and positive number by adding an extra bit in front of them called a sign bit.
 If the bit is 0 then the number is positive else if the bit is 1 then the number is negative.